Skip to content

 Inspiration Board: Aqua & Rose

 Happy Monday, lovelies!
 I have so much goodness coming your way this week, it’s going to be like awesome real wedding palooza.
 But first, I have a very special inspiration board.
-This one was created especially for bride-to-be Chantel, who wrote to me for some help a couple of weeks ago.
-Chantel wanted a pretty, romantic look for her wedding at a beachside venue, and she wanted lots of white and aqua for her bridesmaids, but she wasn’t sure if she should introduce any other colours.
-Although aqua and white on their own are lovely, I always think the addition of another colour adds more dimension and gives you more options when you’re sorting out your details, so I sent Chantel a few different options.
-There’s so much that goes with aqua – coral, lemon yellow, pretty taupe neutrals, for example – but Chantel and her hubby-to-be’s favourite was a mixture of aqua with rosy pink tones, inspired by the gorgeous image top left.
+This one was created especially for one of our readers, who wrote to me for some help a couple of weeks ago.
+She wanted a pretty, romantic look for her wedding at a beachside venue, and she wanted lots of white and aqua for her bridesmaids, but she wasn’t sure if she should introduce any other colours.
+Although aqua and white on their own are lovely, I always think the addition of another colour adds more dimension and gives you more options when you’re sorting out your details.
+There’s so much that goes with aqua – coral, lemon yellow, pretty taupe neutrals, for example – but the couple’s favourite was a mixture of aqua with rosy pink tones, inspired by the gorgeous image top left.
 So here’s the rest of what I came up with – light, clean and very romantic!

 The key to a look like this is to base everything on a white on white palette, so that you don’t overuse the bright pink and aqua shades – you can also bring in a bit of grey or silver to help.
 Chantel wondered if a grey or silver damask may work for the tablecloths, and it would, but I think only if it was very subtle (as lovely as damask is, it can really dominate when used in black and white, for example).
 I’d suggest runners or square overlays as an alternative, and for this palette you could use pretty Cath Kidston-style prints like the pattern seen below from photographer Christine Meintjes’ gorgeous aqua and pink wedding.
 To bring in the aqua on the tables, I love the idea of using milk glass (or, if not actual milk glass, then glass containers spraypainted white and differing shades of aqua as in the original picture).
 So pretty!
 I also added in some beachy touches with shells and starfish, or you could get hold of some pretty white urchin shells or similar, just for a little bit of beach appeal (starfish may make a lovely motif for a romantic beachside wedding).
 Another place to bring aqua in is in the bride’s shoes (love these ones!) – another pretty little pop of colour alongside the bridesmaids’ dresses, without going overboard.
 Keep everything soft, especially the flowers (thinking peonies, roses, carnations - maybe with a few anemones for extra visual interest).
 I also think the ombre trend I spoke about last week works beautifully here – in invitations that have a beachy, washed out look, in pretty cake slices, and in pink flowers that graduate from deep pink to pale pink.
 For a final, beachy fun touch, have an ice cream bar where guests can create their own cones or sundaes at cocktail hour (or late at night).
 Or why not try the absolute latest trend and have classy jelly shots instead?